 The subwoofers bass output was a pleasure to experience, delivering deep, solid and punchy bass.
 Of all the soundbar/subwoofer systems I have auditioned or evaluated, the SB400 has by far produced the deepest and loudest bass output; and may I remind you, this system only contains an 8″ woofer.
 Very impressive performance.
 Indeed!

-The movie, Tears of the Sun, did not receive the notoriety or critical acclaim it deserved in my opinion, and is one my favorite movies due to the powerful story it tells.
+The movie, Tears of the Sun, did not receive the notoriety or critical acclaim it deserved in my opinion and is one of my favorite movies due to the powerful story it tells.

 The SB400 handled these scenes with aplomb, delivering a very dynamically charged sound presentation.
 Gunshots were very defined and distinct within the soundfield.
 Sound effects were open and spacious and spread beyond the boundaries of the soundbar itself.
 Bass output of the SB400 was very good during the many rocket grenade explosions within the film, delivering powerful deep bass with lots of impact without being overwhelming.